macihadley/nonfiction_a-v/SentimentAnalysis/README.md

 Sentiment Analysis folder for all nonfiction documents with sentiment analysis.
 All files are HTML files.
 All files can be uploaded to Iframe through GitHub but cannot be uploaded directly to Omeka due to type errors.
+Developers notes are in a separate file in this folder - includes notes about sentiment analysis code and uploading